 For low porosity natural hair, use a hair steamer or hot head to open up those stubborn cuticles.
 After the allotted time, wash it off with cold water.

-Now, after all that hard work putting together your regimen, deciding on your products, de-tangling and deep conditioning, you want to make sure you trap all that moisture in.
+Now, after all that hard work putting together your wash day routine, using expensive products, de-tangling and deep conditioning, you want to make sure you trap all that moisture in.

 In addition to the above, keep the following in mind:

 - Get a trim!
 Starting a hair regimen on non-split ends will ensure faster results.
 Trim as much as you are comfortable with.
 This is imperative before you create a wash day routine for natural hair.

 - Use as many organic products as possible.